-If you’re a nature lover, one day trip you cannot miss is a tour to the Marietas Islands or Isla Marietas from Puerto Vallarta.
+If you’re a nature lover, one day trip you cannot miss is the Marietas Islands tour from Puerto Vallarta.

-All excursions to the islands, including the hidden beach tour, must be arranged with a certified tour guide so be sure to plan ahead if you want to check out some of the amazing eco-adventures Islas Marietas has to offer.
+All excursions to the islands, including the hidden beach tour, must be arranged with a tour company, so plan ahead if you want to check out the amazing eco-adventures Marietas Islands have to offer.

 This post will explain everything you can do on the islands and how to book a tour here!

 Designated as a National Marine Park and UNESCO biosphere reserve, the Marietas Islands are home to some of the most beautiful beaches in Puerto Vallarta, including Hidden Beach, which is among the most famous in Mexico.